← All writing

 • Between 4 and 8 bits the curve is almost flat.
 That's why nobody ships 6-bit kernels.
 There's nothing meaningful to win there.

 • Below 4 bits it falls off a cliff.
-That's where the 2024+ wave (vector quantization, lattice codes, learned codebooks) is actually fighting.
+That's where the 2024+ wave (vector quantization, lattice codes, learned codebooks) is actually aimed: sub-4-bit is where those techniques are competing.

 Most of the post-2022 literature is mining a small region of this frontier.
 The framing doesn't change much; the techniques get fancier; the elbow inches left.